HarryMooreRaidiam/slackfeedbot/README.md

 - `show_img`: Show the post image.
 Defaults to `true`.
 - `show_date`: Show the post date.
 Defaults to `true`.
 - `show_link`: Show the Read more link, linking back to the post.
 Defaults to `true`.
-- `title_filter`: If included, filters out RSS feed items unless their title includes one of these terms (comma separated).
+- `title_filter_include`: If included, filters out RSS feed items unless their title includes one of these terms (comma separated).
+- `title_filter_exclude`: If included, filters out RSS feed items if their title includes one of these terms (comma separated).

 ## Examples